Send Reps to train with us at Workplace Bullying University•.

 On Oct.
 15, 2012, during the Workplace Bullying Institute's Freedom From Workplace Bullies Week, Mary Kay Henry, SEIU International President proclaimed opposition to workplace bullying and was joined by David Holway, NAGE President, and NAGE Vice President Greg Sorozan and NAGE Board member Jane Bethel and Dr. Gary Namie, WBI Director.
 See the videos of their presentations at the National Press Club.

 At the 1:1 level, between workers and bosses, the abuse is increasing.
 In 2014, the Workplace Bullying Institute (WBI) conducted its third national scientific survey of workplace bullying.
 Bullying, abusive conduct, is defined as repeated health-harming mistreatment, abusive conduct, by one or more employees that takes the form of either verbal abuse; threats, intimidation or humiliation; or sabotage of work.
 According to that definition, 27% of all adult Americans reported directly experiencing it.
 The number of workers affected (bullied and those who witnessed it) totals 65.4 million workers.
 It's an epidemic that jeopardizes employee health, cuts short careers and toxifies the work environment.

 Delivering Help to Bullied Members They Expect

 Employers don't care about the bullying.
 Some love it.
 What are you doing to help your members?
 Many are in pain and deserve relief.
 Only Unions can help members.

 The Workplace Bullying Institute offers training for Union officers.
 WBI introduced the phenomenon to the U.S. in 1997.
 Unions can designate and train a Team of members to become Experts in workplace bullying so they, in turn, can serve fellow members.
 Reduce stress-related health issues.
 Intervene.
 Deal better with member-on-member situations.
 The training is called Workplace Bullying University®.
-We offer Speeches and 1-Day Train-the-Trainer, and 3-Day training on-site for Union-only discounted rates.
+Unions can send two or three representatives to the public University or bring WBI on-site to train the entire team.

 The WBI director, Dr. Gary Namie, is a card-carrying union member (UAW Local 1981).
 WBI is pro-worker, anti-abuse, pro-labor.